saiadupa/text-to-hand-writing/README.md

 ---

-# Text to Image Flask Application
+# Text to Handwriting Flask Application

-This is a simple Flask web application that converts text input into a series of corresponding images.
-Each character in the input text is mapped to a specific image file.
+This is a simple Flask web application that converts text input into a series of corresponding handwritten images.
+Each character in the input text is mapped to a specific handwritten image file.

 ## Features

 - Accepts user input via a web form.
-- Converts each character in the input text to a corresponding image.
+- Converts each character in the input text to a corresponding handwritten image.
 - Supports letters, punctuation, and some special characters.
-- Displays the sequence of images representing the input text.
+- Displays the sequence of images representing the input text in handwritten form.

 ## Getting Started